CalFresh can help you and your family.

 When someone enters the CalWORKs program their child care is considered Stage One.
 The Stage One child care subsidy remains active until the participant's work activity becomes stable and then they are transferred to Stage Two.
 The participant can remain in Stage Two for 24 months past the time their cash aid is discontinued or until their income reaches 75% of the state's median income.
 Stage Three is for former CalWORKs clients, diversion clients, and the general population when spaces are funded and available.

-Electronic Benefit Transfer (EBT) is a benefit issuance system that allows you to get your food stamp or cash benefits using a debit-type card.
-EBT replaces paper checks and food stamp coupons so no more lost or stolen benefits.
+Electronic Benefit Transfer (EBT) is a benefit issuance system that allows you to get your CalFresh or cash benefits using a debit-type card.
+EBT replaces paper checks and CalFresh so no more lost or stolen benefits.
 You do not need a bank account to use EBT.

 This State website is a resource for California EBT cardholders to check individual account balances, view transaction history detail, check claim status, and locate retailers and automated teller machines (ATMs) that accept the EBT card.
 The Golden State Advantage card is California's EBT card.